 );

-Here is the example of the CREATE statement displaying MySQL data types:
+Here is an example of the CREATE statement that demonstrates a list of data types in MySQL.

 CREATE TABLE products (